NATO DIANA

 - Evaluation Criteria: Proposals will be assessed on their transformational nature, potential for high impact, uniqueness, technological feasibility, dual-use relevance, commercial viability, and potential defence and security applications.

-- Application Timeline: The application window will be announced at a later date.
+- Application Timeline: The application window will include webinars for interested companies.

-Get to know the companies of the first batch of NATO DIANA Estonian Accelerator here.
+Get to know the teams of the NATO DIANA Estonian Accelerator first batch here and the second batch here.